[Updated on April 12, 2021]

-I’ve also started a new email list for leaders who would like to receive occasional emails with helpful resources or content.
+I’ve started an email list for leaders who would like to receive occasional emails with helpful resources or content.
 It will be called “Belieder Resources” and you can sign-up by clicking here.
 This will include updates and additions to this page.
 [Believer + Leader = Belieder!]

 Videos for Worship or Social Media

 Videos can be very effective in worship or on social media.
 Since we are increasingly visual, they can remind us about biblical truths in an inspiring way.

 Here are some free short videos for use on social media or in worship (wide-angle format).
 I created them with free software, and used music that was free and which requires no copyright information to be displayed—most of the music was from the YouTube audio library.
 You can’t use the videos to sell anything.